snowinch/jamid/contracts/jamid/README.md

 ### `get_chain_id() -> String`

-Returns the chain identifier for this contract instance.
+Returns the human-readable chain identifier for this contract instance.

+### `get_genesis_hash() -> Hash`

+Returns the genesis block hash for this contract instance.
+Used for trustless chain verification.

 ## Admin Functions